getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 OK, *new binding* is more precedent than *implicit binding*.
 But do you think *new binding* is more or less precedent than *explicit binding*?

-**Note:** It's not grammatically valid to try `new foo.call(obj1)` to test *new binding* directly against *explicit binding*. `new` and `call`/`apply` cannot be used together.
+**Note:** `new` and `call`/`apply` cannot be used together, so `new foo.call(obj1)` is not allowed, to test *new binding* directly against *explicit binding*.
 But we can still use a *hard binding* to test the precedence of the two rules.

-Before we explore that in a snippet, think back to how *hard binding* works, which is that `Function.prototype.bind(..)` creates a new wrapper function that is hard-coded to ignore its own `this` binding (whatever it may be), and use a manual one we provide.
+Before we explore that in a code listing, think back to how *hard binding* physically works, which is that `Function.prototype.bind(..)` creates a new wrapper function that is hard-coded to ignore its own `this` binding (whatever it may be), and use a manual one we provide.

 By that reasoning, it would seem obvious to assume that *hard binding* (which is a form of *explicit binding*) is more precedent than *new binding*, and thus cannot be overriden with `new`.

 Let's check: